 2. Define your target audience

 Defining your target audience also involves understanding the region where you would like to operate.
-With a proper understanding of who your target audience is, you will be able to use the right kind of communication and platforms to get in touch with them.
-Such vital details form part of what leading mentor programs like the Ecom Warrior Academy teach to budding entrepreneurs.
+With a proper understanding of who your target audience is, you will be able to use the right communication and platforms to reach them.
+Such vital details form part of what leading mentor programs like the Ecom Warrior Academy teach budding entrepreneurs.

-Decide the product or service, and find the target audience around it.
-Get to know their behavior as to how they buy.
+Decide on the product or service and find the target audience for it.
+Learn their buying habits.
 Do they use mobile devices, or are they still habitual to browsing on personal computers?
-Know their cultural preferences and geographical differences to better cater to their needs.
+Understand their cultural preferences and geographical differences to better cater to their needs.

-Knowing your audience may help you devise an effective strategy for your eCommerce business; you may be offering products and discounts without any fruitful results.
-For example, you can choose women of ages above 30 years in the local town to reach them with attractive cultural attire.
+Knowing your audience may help you devise an effective strategy for your eCommerce business.
+You may be offering products and discounts without any fruitful results.
+For example, you can choose women over 30 in the local town to reach them with attractive cultural attire.

 3. Speculate your sales figure

-Product selection is half of the game.
+Product selection is half the game.
 The real thing to consider is the volume of sales.
-On one side, a cheap product with higher sales may give you more profits than an expensive item with fewer conversions.
-Evaluate your product or service to assign budgets accordingly and expect realistic profit margins.
+On one hand, a cheap product with higher sales may yield more profits than an expensive item with fewer conversions.
+Evaluate your product or service, assign budgets accordingly, and expect realistic profit margins.

 Deciding the sales figure of a local eCommerce business is more accessible, but it becomes challenging when you think of expanding to other territories.
 You can run multiple checks along with competitor’s analysis to find how much money they have injected into their business and their return on investment.
 With this, you can plan finances and expect to earn that initially covers the costs.